avenix/WDK/README.md

 class4
 class5
 ```
-Note that you dont need to assign every class to a group.
+You dont need to assign every class to a group.
 A class which is left ungrouped will be assigned to its own group automatically.
 Ensure that the classes you provide have been defined in the *./data/classes.txt* file and that no class belongs to two groups at the same time.
 Place your labeling strategy files in the *./data/labeling/*

+*Note: If you will annotate irrelevant classes, the labeling strategy should contain group called 'NULL'*

 6. The WDK offers a Matlab App to support you in each stage of the development your wearable applications.
 Check in each directory for the App file.

 ## Tipps